Growth Autopilot: How it works

 Once you finish all the recommended experiments and see an increase in revenue, your work isn’t done.
 After some time with your new setup, you can rerun the analysis and start a fresh round of experiments.
 You might even choose to compete with more advanced competitors now that you’ve optimized your baseline.
 This iterative approach helps you keep maximizing your revenue as your app grows and the market evolves.

 More features are coming!
-Expect even smarter suggestions, an idea library to explore proven strategies, and the ability to launch experiments in one click.
+Expect even smarter suggestions and the ability to launch experiments in one click.
 Autopilot will keep getting better at helping you grow.